Panagiotis Kavvadias: Excavations with Kawerau (1885–1890)

-Balanos' restorations (1894–1909)
+Balanos's restorations (1894–1909)

 The Atalanti earthquakes of 1894 damaged the Parthenon, causing the fall of parts of its opisthodomos (rear porch).
 The Archaeological Service, led by Kavvadias, commissioned the architects Francis Penrose, Josef Durm and Lucien Magne to investigate possible responses, and decided upon a partial reconstruction which would strengthen the damaged parts and replace, where necessary, ancient marble with modern.
 They also decided to use, as far as possible, the original building methods (dry-stone masonry held together with metal clamps) in the restoration work, and Kavvadias later wrote in favour of this approach.
 A full-scale reconstruction was ruled out, and the primary aim of the project was defined as strengthening the extent parts of the building which had suffered damage.

-Penrose, Durm and Magne formed a supervising committee, but the operational direction was delegated to the 'Committee for the Conservation of the Parthenon', a body which included academics, members of Athens' foreign schools of archaeology, and representatives of the Greek government.
-Nikolaos Balanos, Athens' Chief Engineer of Public Works, was invited to join this committee after its formation, and effectively took control of the reconstructions, operating, according to the archaeological historian Fani Mallouchou-Tufano, "independently and unchecked".
+Penrose, Durm and Magne formed a supervising committee, but the operational direction was delegated to the 'Committee for the Conservation of the Parthenon', a body which included academics, members of Athens's foreign schools of archaeology, and representatives of the Greek government.
+Nikolaos Balanos, Athens's Chief Engineer of Public Works, was invited to join this committee after its formation, and effectively took control of the reconstructions, operating, according to Mallouchou-Tufano, "independently and unchecked".

 Between 1898 and 1909, Balanos worked almost continuously on the Parthenon, the Erechtheion and the Propylaia.
 His work was financed by the General Ephorate of Antiquities, of which Kavvadias was head, and by the Archaeological Society of Athens, of which Kavvadias was secretary.
 The restorations were initially praised by contemporaries, but were later criticised for their invasive methodology and for the lack of archaeological expertise shown in some of the work.
-Balanos' use of reinforced concrete to fill the gaps in marble masonry led to water ingress and the corrosion of the iron clamps used to reinforce the structure, cracking the marble and causing blocks to fall apart.
+Balanos's use of reinforced concrete to fill the gaps in marble masonry led to water ingress and the corrosion of the iron clamps used to reinforce the structure, cracking the marble and causing blocks to fall apart.
 In the Erechtheion, this problem was compounded by corrosion caused by the exposure of the original Caryatid sculptures to air pollution.
-In 1977, a programme was announced to address the consequences of Balanos' restorations, which included the removal of the Caryatids to the Acropolis Museum and their replacement on the temple by replicas, and eventually involved (at least partially) dismantling and rebuilding every structure on which Balanos had worked.
+In 1977, a programme was announced to address the consequences of Balanos's restorations, which included the removal of the Caryatids to the Acropolis Museum and their replacement on the temple by replicas, and eventually involved (at least partially) dismantling and rebuilding every structure on which Balanos had worked.